 For this reason, the tool for measuring the social pillar of sustainability has recently been expanded, reflecting these recent developments.
 The updated tool aims to undertake the complex translation of translating social aspects into values, numbers and information.
 After the update, economic and ecological factors still remain important components of the SEEbalance® methodology.
-In addition to the “EcoEfficiency Analysis”, a “Social Analysis”, which measures social aspects in two steps, is part of the methodology.
+In addition to the “Eco-Efficiency Analysis”, a “Social Analysis”, which measures social aspects in two seperate modules, is part of the methodology.

-In both steps of the “Social Analysis,” the social conditions of workers, consumers and society are analyzed and evaluated.
-In the first step, a “Social Life Cycle Assessment” takes place which is used to analyze and transparentize product information from data banks and companies along the entire value chain of a product.
-In the second step, a “Social Hot Spot Assessment” comes into play, meaning that social hotspots of each value chain are analyzed and evaluated in detail.
-They are linked to the UN SDGs (Sustainable Development Goals) to show improvement potentials.
+In both modules of the “Social Analysis,” the social conditions of workers, consumers and communities are analyzed and evaluated.
+The “Social Life Cycle Assessment” analyzes social data in a life-cycle approach using product information from data banks and companies along the entire value chain of a product.
+The module “Social Hot Spot Assessment” identifies specific social hotspots of each value chain in detail.
+The findings are linked to the UN SDGs (Sustainable Development Goals) to identify gabs and discuss improvement potentials.

-The new SEEbalance® method can be applied in different fields of applications, predominantly in supporting strategies focusing on sustainability aspects, Procurement, Politics and Advocacy, Marketing as well as together with customers.
+The new SEEbalance® method was reviewed by three independent external partners in 2020 and can be applied in different fields of applications, predominantly in supporting strategies focusing on sustainability aspects, Procurement, Politics and Advocacy, Marketing as well as together with customers.

 SEEbalance® supports decision makers in identifying the sustainability benefits and trade-offs along the value chain of products or processes.